InFinity54/TFT_DDragon/README.md

 Do you want to use DDragon for an another game from _Riot Games_?
 Check the [_Data Dragon_ repository for _League of Legends_](https://github.com/InFinity54/LoL_DDragon), [for _Legends of Runeterra_](https://github.com/InFinity54/LoR_DDragon) or the [_Valorant_ one](https://github.com/InFinity54/Valorant_DDragon).

-## Important note about repository's updates
-It seems that _Riot Games_ doesn't release any _Data Dragon_ pack for _Teamfight Tactics_ anymore.
-Since set 6, I'm trying to manually add some assets of new sets from [_CommunityDragon_](https://communitydragon.org) and official game extracted files, until _Riot_ start to release _Data Dragon_ packs again.

-* This manual update can take a few weeks to be done.
-* Sets manually added can be partial, and some data and/or images can be unavailable.
-* Mid-sets will not be released in this repository until an official release from _Riot Games_.

-Additional notes: Since patch 13.1 of _League of Legends_, files of _Teamfight Tactics_ seems to be added to the [_Data Dragon_'s files of _League of Legends_](https://github.com/InFinity54/LoL_DDragon).
-These files will need some additional work before being added to this repository, but this work will be done.

 ## Introduction
 _Data Dragon_ is a package of files you can use for your projects about [_Teamfight Tactics_](https://teamfighttactics.leagueoflegends.com), distributed by Riot Games.
 A new version of Data Dragon is released some days after each new set release.
 This repository allows you to update automatically all files more easily.